jvmahon/ha-color-notify/README.md

 ## Usage

-Set up a new notification pool (a collection of notifications) by adding a new Color Notify integration, or clicking "Add Hub" when on the Color Notifiy integration settings page.
-To rename a notification 'reconfigure' it rather than 'rename' it from 3-dot menu.
+Set up a new notification pool (a collection of notifications) by adding a new Color Notify integration, or clicking "Add Hub" when on the Color Notify integration settings page.

 To add new notifications 'configure' a notification pool.

-To change a light's subscriptions 'configure' a light.
+To change the notification a light is subscribed to 'configure' the light.

 To activate a notification, simply switch on the desired notification’s switch entity.